rileys123/rileys123.github.io/projects.md

 Displays interactive graphs showing temperature trends, ice coverage, and other lake data directly from Google Sheets in visual formats.
 **Links:** [📥 Download APK](#)

 ---

-### 🐯 Animal Kingdom Rock Paper Scissors
+### 🕹 Flappy Bird Game
-**Tech:** JavaScript, p5.play
+**Tech:** JavaScript, p5.play on Replit
-**Date:** December 2024
+**Date:** July 2023
-A twist on classic Rock-Paper-Scissors with four animal characters, themed sound effects, and background music.
+A browser-based Flappy Bird remake with personalized characters and pixel art, developed using the p5.play library.
 **Links:** [▶️ Play on Replit](#)

 ---